NexPlayer/Unity-SDK/basic/error.md

 ## Sample code for errors

-The following sample code shows how to override inherited virtual methods to respond to any NexPlayer™ error code:
+The following sample code shows how to override inherited virtual methods to respond to any NexPlayer  error code:

 ```csharp
 public class NexPlayerSimple : NexPlayerBehaviour